victor-kachesov/CMSSimple/README.md

-It's the simple cms project.
+It's the simple CMS project.

 System requirements: docker with docker-compose.